6 Ways to Build Your Own DIY HDTV Antenna for Cheap

 Yes, it is!
-Here are four ways you can build your own HDTV antenna using household items.
+Here are six ways you can build your own HDTV antenna using household items.

 Reasons to Build a DIY HDTV Antenna

 So, why might you opt for a DIY antenna for your digital TV reception?
-Couldn’t you just buy one?
+Couldn’t you just buy one of the best TV antennas ?
 Use cable or satellite instead?

 Well, several reasons spring to mind: